protocol/research-website/content/posts/202303-lurk/index.md

 - I wrote up my initial, partially-baked thoughts in a starry-eyed document titled [SpaceVDF](https://docs.google.com/document/d/1hfbCxjGzJ12UtroZvC4ED9TZHLyQWimT-cFFZ0zHkSk/edit#heading=h.1mcarb88lx1h).
 - The ideas were promising enough that I followed up with [Cryptosat](https://www.cryptosat.io/), and after some discussion, we comissioned a system-level trade study.
-- <font color=orange>I'm excited to announce publication of the [SpaceVDF White Paper](/publications/spacevdf-verifiable-delay-functions-using-cryptographic-satellites/).
+- <font color=#E69500>I'm excited to announce publication of the [SpaceVDF White Paper](/publications/spacevdf-verifiable-delay-functions-using-cryptographic-satellites/).
   >'In this document we aim to evaluate how VDF algorithms based on physical limits can be implemented in satellites and which physical properties / or roles of physics we can utilize to guarantee the passage of time.
 The goal of this study is to perform principal system analysis, identify main issues and risks, propose a path for derisking and come up with a budget and timeline for a suitable satellite (or satellite constellation).'
   </font>
 - Just as my seed ideas were only suggestive of the actual engineering that would be required for any real-world deployment of a SpaceVDF, the cryptographic constructs imagined were also vague and incomplete.
 To that end, I connected with [Bernardo David](https://www.bmdavid.com/), who agreed the core ideas were interesting enough to develop further.
-- <font color=orange>We sponsored Bernardo and his co-authors to put meat on the bone, and the result has just been released as an eprint: [CaSCaDE: (Time-Based) Cryptography from Space Communications DElay](https://eprint.iacr.org/2023/405)
+- <font color=#E69500>We sponsored Bernardo and his co-authors to put meat on the bone, and the result has just been released as an eprint: [CaSCaDE: (Time-Based) Cryptography from Space Communications DElay](https://eprint.iacr.org/2023/405)
   >'In this work, we investigate how to construct time-based cryptographic primitives from communication delay, which has a known lower bound given the physical distance between devices: the speed of light.
 In order to obtain high delays, we explore the sequential communication delay that arises when sending a message through a constellation of satellites.